White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Let that sink.

 Be still, and know that I am God.
 (Psalm 46:10 NIV).
+This isn’t just about sleep.
+It’s about formation.

 We live in a world that fills every quiet space with sound—music, TV, podcasts, background noise, and now even white noise.
 But if a baby is surrounded by constant sound from the very first days, won’t silence eventually feel unnatural?

-Let’s talk about ourselves, how well do you handle silence?
+Let’s talk about ourselves.
+How well do you handle silence?
 Do you reach for music, turn on the TV, or fill the room with noise the moment things get quiet?
 Do you feel uncomfortable with silence?

-I think back on my own life, and God rarely spoke to me in the middle of noise.
+I think back on my own life, and God rarely spoke to me in the middle of the noise.
 It was in quiet moments—when I chose to seek Him and surrender—that I heard Him most.
 Yes, I sometimes play soft worship or instrumental worship, but I’ve learned there’s something precious in true quiet.
 Turning off every sound—even the good ones—brings me back to the basics: His presence.

 In those moments, I hear the Holy Spirit more clearly.
 I can think, reflect, and let Him bring things to the surface.
-Again and again, I’ve found myself processing something important and experiencing breakthrough—right there in ordinary, everyday moments without distraction.
+Again and again, I’ve found myself processing something important and experiencing a breakthrough—right there in ordinary, everyday moments without distraction.

 But I’m already seeing a growing inability to be undistracted—and many admit it scares them.
 They’re not used to being alone with their thoughts.
 In the quiet, accusations and lies start to surface, so they push the thoughts away because it hurts.
 Instead of facing what’s inside, they reach for noise to numb it.